> R.V. Historical Society

 Redbank Renaissance, Inc. is now working with the Redbank Valley Historical Society.
 The Society welcomes new members and contributors to help preserve area history.

 The Society presents programs of historical interest usually twice each year in the Spring and Fall.
-Past programs have included these topics: Fishbasket Native American Villages, Ribbons of Steel – The Impact of the Allegheny Valley Rail Road, a Story to Tell: A Photographic Retrospective of the Redbank Valley and Scripture Rocks of Brookville and a program on this area’s involvement in the Civil War including a presentation by Lincoln re-enactor Jim McCullough and information about Congressional Medal of Honor winner Jeremiah Brown.
+Past programs have included these topics: Fishbasket Native American Villages, Ribbons of Steel – The Impact of the Allegheny Valley Rail Road, a Story to Tell: A Photographic Retrospective of the Redbank Valley, Scripture Rocks of Brookville, and programs on this area’s involvement in the Civil War including a presentation by Lincoln re-enactor Jim McCullough and information about Congressional Medal of Honor winner Jeremiah Brown.
 Members are also assisting others with research on their Civil War ancestors.

-Members enjoy outings to sites of interest and meet regularly on the first Tuesday of each month at 10 AM at the New Bethlehem Presbyterian Church.
+Members enjoy outings to sites of interest and meet regularly on the first Tuesday of each month at 10 AM at the New Bethlehem Presbyterian Church, unless otherwise announced.

 For more information on the society click here.

-The Redbank Valley Historical Society's 2015 Inaugural Calendar is now available for $12.00 featuring newly discovered photos at area events, from members, at EverMoore’s, the Redbank Valley Library and Tom’s Riverside Market.
-They can also be ordered online for $15.00 including shipping and handling via the website.
-A limited number of 2014 Calendars remain available at a cost of $10.00 to complete the series.
-Both include some then and now photos, lots of historic information and locally and nationally historic dates on each month of the calendar.
+The Redbank Valley Historical Society's 2014 through 2016 Inaugural Calendars are now available for $8.00 plus $3.00 shipping and handling using the RVHS donation button below.
+They are also available at area events and from members.
+All include some then and now photos, lots of historic information and locally and nationally historic dates on each month of the calendar.
 They make great gifts for those who love the area and its history.
-Proceeds benefit the Historic Society’s efforts to publish a book on Redbank Valley history.
+Proceeds benefit the Historic Society’s efforts to publish a book on Redbank Valley history and present other books and programs of interest.
 For more information see Historical Society Calendar.

 Donate to RV Historical Society